Cultural Support Program

 What is covered?

 Our clients are matched to a bi-lingual/bi-cultural Cultural Support Worker.
-The Cultural Support Worker understands the culture and language needs of their clients; the meaning of a HIV diagnosis; and how the health system works in Australia.
+The Cultural Support Worker understands the culture and language needs of their clients; the meaning of a diagnosis; and how the health system works in Australia.

 How can I sign up?

 During the COVID-19 pandemic, we established the Canterbury Leaders Forum to specifically address COVID-19 health concerns in the Canterbury area.
 This forum led to pivotal strategies in the local pandemic response, including the establishment of testing and vaccination clinics at Lakemba Mosque and other community locations.
-The forum will continue beyond the pandemic, extending its focus to other priority health issues in the Canterbury area.

 NSW HIV Roundtable 2023